Field Test with Surcalce®

-Stabled horses feeded with grain and grass usually have a calcium:phosphorus imbalance (1:4) and magnesium deficiency.
+Stabled horses subject to feeding on grain and fodder generally ingest a diet with a calcium-phosphorous imbalance (1:4) and a magnesium deficiency.
 This mineral imbalance can cause bone demineralization and increase the risk of osteoarticular damage as a consequence of the increase in bone fragility.
-In foals there are problems with development and maybe also osteochondrosis.
-On the other hand, the magnesium shortage predisposes to a reduction in calcium absorption, thus worsening this problem.
-Besides it is important to bear in mind that thoroughbred race horses begin their sporting life at the age of two years when their musculo-skeletal system is yet immature and they undergo a high level of stress which predisposes them to injuries.
-That´s why horses need to fortify the bones by means of calcification.
+In growing colts, we can see disorders in development and the appearance of certain illnesses during this stage such as osteochondrosis.
+On the other hand, the magnesium shortage predisposes the animals to suffer from a reduction in calcium absorption, so aggravating this problem.
+Besides it is important to bear in mind that thoroughbred race horses begin their sporting life at the age of two when the musculo-skeletal system of these animals is as yet immature and they undergo a high level of stress which predisposes them to injuries.
+This situation implies a need to fortify the bones by means of calcification.

 The purpose of this study is to evaluate if Surcalce restores the calcium and phosphorous balance and promotes the increase of calcium deposit in the bones.